lando/lando/docs/config/node.md

 ## Patch versions

 ::: warning Not officially supported!
-While we allow users to specify patch versions for this service they are not *officially* supported so if you use one YMMV.
+While we allow users to specify patch versions for this service, they are not *officially* supported, so if you use one, YMMV.
 :::

-To use a patch version, you can do something like below:
+To use a patch version, you can do something as shown below:

 ```yaml
 services: